RobertSWalker/feature-selection-4ways/README.md

 # model-selection-3ways

-Do model selection in 3 different ways: 1) rank models by AICc, 2) leave one out cross validation, and 3) use caret's recursive feature elimination.
-Unfortunately, they each give a different answer (at least predicting mpg with mtcars dataset).
+Do variable selection in different ways: 1) rank models by AICc, 2) leave one out cross validation, 3) Bayesian variable selection, and 4) use caret's recursive feature elimination.
+For better or worse, they all give different answers (at least predicting mpg with mtcars dataset).